ipspace/netlab/docs/defaults.md

 When augmenting default settings, *netlab* uses a [deep dictionary merge](defaults-deep-merging), allowing you to overwrite a single setting deep in the defaults hierarchy without affecting other related settings.

 (default-device-image)=
-For example, it's possible to replace the default Vagrant box name for a network device type without changing any other device parameter[^DD]:
+For example, it's possible to replace the default Vagrant box name for a network device type without changing any other device parameter[^DD] ([more details](tutorial-release)):

 [^DD]: See [](topology/hierarchy.md) for an in-depth explanation of why attributes with hierarchical names work in *netlab*